homan-uppu/writing/Essays/Published/The world is larger than you think.md

 It's a relief.

 When I'm reminded of the world beyond my bubble, I find that I'm less affected by FOMO and hype because I see how insignificant my bubble is in the context of the larger world.
-Perhaps in the same way that when you zoom out and see that the world is just a pale blue dot in the vast universe, it's easier to see how absurd / silly many of our daily frustrations are.
+Perhaps in the same way that when you zoom out and see that the world is just a pale blue dot in the vast universe, it's easier to see how silly many of our daily frustrations are.